rajabishek/swift-essentials/manuscript/iOS Essentials/scala.md

 - Primitive expressions expressing the simplest elements
 - Ways to combine expressions
 - Ways to abstract expressions - Introducing a name for an expression by which it can then be referred to

+## The Read-Eval-Print Loop
+Functional programming is a bit like using the calculator.
+An interactive shell(or REPL, for Read-Eval-Print Loop) lets one write expressions and responds with their value.
+To start the REPL in scala type `scala` from the command line.